 You should buy Clockwork Phoenix 4 is what I am saying, I guess.
 And Mike, thanks for the challenge.

 “Happy Hour at the Tooth and Claw” was published in Clockwork Phoenix 4.
+It has been reprinted online at Mythic Delirium, and it is on Tangent Online’s 2013 Recommended Reading List.

 Louis West at Tangent Online says: “Shira Lipkin’s “Happy Hour at the Tooth and Claw” is an incredible love story about Zee, a witch who can flip through realities like reading a book, who violates the laws of physics by thinning boundaries between worlds because she’s bored, and who long ago hid her heart to avoid the pain.
 Cast in a poetic, screen-play type style, at places the structure of the story morphs because a character doesn’t like the way Zee first portrays them.
 Hiding her heart made her inviolate and immortal.
 But Zee is “apocalyptically bored,” and “bad things happen when beings who can smash together universes get bored.”
 Hesitantly, she comes to the decision that perhaps it’s time to find and reassemble the pieces of her heart, only to learn that the most crucial pieces never left her.
 The ending changes the story, and everyone in it, allowing me to discover a brand new tale upon rereading it.
 Exceptional and highly recommended.”